 Awards are based on student eligibility, enrollment status, and application deadlines.
 Once your file has been reviewed and your eligibility has been determined, the Financial Aid Office will award you any grant and work-study funds you are eligible to receive.
 If you need to borrow student loan funds, you must complete the loan application process.

-The Financial Aid Office recognizes that your circumstances can change.
-If you or your family's financial situation has changed, you are encouraged to contact the Financial Aid Office.
+Financial Aid recognizes that your circumstances can change.
+If you or your family's financial situation has changed, you are encouraged to contact Financial Aid.

-Any individual who fraudulently manipulates the financial aid programs or process for personal gain will be reported to the Department of Education any individual committing fraud on an application for financial aid.
+Any individual who fraudulently manipulates the financial aid programs or process for personal gain will be reported to the Department of Education.

 Cases of suspected fraud, including knowingly misrepresenting family or financial application information, purposeful certification of false statements as true and correct, or intentional falsification or misrepresentation on, or alteration of documents used in the financial aid process that results in the receipt of aid, will be reported for possible collection of funds and/or prosecution.